xvik/dropwizard-guicey/src/doc/docs/guide/test.md

 Bundles could contain additional listeners or services to gather additional metrics during tests or validate behaviour.

-For example, guicey tests use bundle in tests to enable restricted guice options like `disableCircularProxies`.
+For example, guicey tests use bundle to enable restricted guice options like `disableCircularProxies`.

 Bundles are also able to:

 * disable installers, extensions, gucie modules
 * override guice bindings